artcore-c/AI-Voice-Clone-with-Coqui-XTTS-v2/README.md

 device = "cuda" if torch.cuda.is_available() else "cpu" tts = TTS('tts_models/multilingual/multi-dataset/xtts_v2').to(device)

-# Your text here
+# Insert your text here to replace the example "..."
-text = "Hey everyone, welcome back to the channel.
-Today we're going to be looking at the uConsole VPN router project."
+text = "He became as good a friend, as good a master, and as good a man as the good old city knew."

 # Generate speech
 tts.tts_to_file(
     text=text,
-    speaker_wav="/content/drive/MyDrive/Your_Audio_File.wav",  # Updated path
-    language="en",
+    speaker_wav="/content/drive/MyDrive/Your_Audio_File.wav",  # <-- change this to match your audio file language="en",
     file_path="/content/cloned_voice.wav"
 )